jandreeeh/raylib-cpp-shmup/README.md

 Very cool and awesome gaem made in raylib cpp

+## Instructions

+If you have raylib setup in your ide/code editor, paste this there and run ig (this setup is for vs code :( )

 ### Developers

  - John Andrei Lee
  - Reygian Mateo
  - Christopher John Destajo

 ### License